-In this case, the Provider, is an acute care hospital located in Woodward, Oklahoma, and was designated as a Sole Community Hospital (SCH) during the fiscal year at issue.
 The operating costs of inpatient hospital services are reimbursed by Medicare primarily through the IPPS.
 The IPPS provides Medicare payment for hospital inpatient operating and capital related costs at predetermined, specific rates for each hospital discharge.
-The IPPS also allows special treatment for facilities that qualify as a SCH.
-The main statutory provisions governing SCHs are located in § 1886(d)(5)(D)(iii) of the Social Security Act (Act).
+The IPPS also allows special treatment for facilities that qualify as an SCH.
+The main statutory provisions governing SCHs are located located in § 1886(d)(5)(D)(iii) of the Social Security Act (Act).
 A SCH is defined as any hospital: